centminmod/centminmod-rsync/readme.md

 Optimizations:
     SIMD, asm, openssl-crypto
 Checksum list:
-    xxh64 (xxhash) md5 md4 none
+    xxh128 xxh3 xxh64 (xxhash) md5 md4 none
 Compress list:
     zstd lz4 zlibx zlib none

 rsync comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
-See the GNU General Public Licence for details.
+See the G
 ```
 ```
 yum -q info rsync-custom-avx2-3.2.3